India, UK ideally placed to meet challenges of digital world: UK Foreign Secretary

 Underscoring the importance of bilateral ties with India, UK Foreign Secretary James Cleverly on Thursday said that both India and the United Kingdom are ideally placed to use science, technology and digital leadership to meet challenges related to the security of emerging tech.

-Hailing Bengaluru as the World`s fastest-growing hub, he said that both India and United Kingdom believe in innovation as a force for good and to make Britain even more attractive in Tech Talent, the country is establishing its global tech development network in Bengaluru this year.
+Hailing Bengaluru as the world's fastest-growing hub, Cleverly said that both India and United Kingdom believe in innovation as a force for good and to make Britain even more attractive in Tech Talent, the country is establishing its global tech development network in Bengaluru this year.

-"Together we are a formidable team.
-We top our region`s ranking in the global innovation index.
+"Together, we are a formidable team.
+We top our region's ranking in the global innovation index.
 Bengaluru is the fastest-growing tech hub in the world.
 London is number two.
-Our two countries both believe in innovation as a force for good.
+Our two countries believe in innovation as a force for good.
 Last year, the UK attracted over a third of all the tech investment in Europe.
 India and UK have superb academic research base and four of the top 10 universities are found in the UK.
 The number of Indian students coming to the UK has more than doubled in the past three years.
-We want to make Britain even more attractive in Tech Talent.
-So, we are establishing our global tech development network in Bengaluru this year", he said.
+We want to make Britain even more attractive in tech talent.
+So, we are establishing our global tech development network in Bengaluru this year," he said.